rmcd1024/Rinstruction/README.md

-This repository will store items useful in teaching R.
+These are miscellaneous documents I've created related to teaching and understanding R.

 * [`install_packages.Rmd`](install_packages/install_packages.Rmd) You can distribute
   this as a markdown file.
 You specify package names in the `pkgs`